atanasyanew/WorkSpaceJKPG/README.md

 More information about the project available in [docs folder](https://github.com/atanasyanew/WorkSpaceJKPG/tree/master/docs/)

 ### Installation
-TODO: fix docker file :)

-The application is containerized with Docker
+Application is containerized with Docker
 ```
 docker-compose build
 docker-compose up